 There are many ways one can use shock advertising, but the below steps outline the elemental journey:

-1. Publication – A brand or company decides to run a marketing campaign using the shock advertising technique.
+1. Publication – A brand or company runs a marketing campaign using the shock advertising technique.

 2. Exposure – The advertisement is run, and the consumers are exposed to an ad that shocks them and renders them speechless or enraged.
-The tactic is incorrect and goes against moral and ethical beliefs they have, and this could be accidental or even deliberate.
-To make sure their advertising strategy doesn’t accidentally become a form of shock advertising, many companies seek the help of advertising agencies in the united states or other countries to help their campaigns.
+The tactic is incorrect and goes against their moral and ethical beliefs, which could be accidental or even deliberate.
+To ensure their advertising strategy doesn’t accidentally become a form of shock advertising, many companies seek the help of advertising agencies in the United States or other countries to help their campaigns.

 4. Promotion – PR companies and news sites pick up the hype around the ad.
-For large corporations and well-known brands, they will do this coverage for free.
+Large corporations and well-known brands will do this coverage for free.

 Examples of Shock Advertising

-In the UK, they have an organization called the Advertising Standards Agency (ASA), which is in charge of the British advertising industry regulations.
-The ASA is in charge of making sure the sector content is appropriate and fair.
+In the UK, they have an organization called the Advertising Standards Agency (ASA), which oversees British advertising industry regulations.
+The ASA is responsible for ensuring the sector content is appropriate and fair.